katcipis/katcipis.github.io/_posts/drafts/true-object-orientation-go.md

 ```
 The most dangerous thought that you can have as a creative person is to
-think that you known what you are doing
+think that you know what you are doing
 ```

 Even though I try to keep an open mind I can't find space for